lowes/lvfs/README.md

 Configure
 =========
-LVFS is designed firstly for HDFS, and sometimes HDFS clusters are firewalled and in a different subnet, requiring an intermediary host to facilitate the communnication.
+LVFS is designed firstly for HDFS, and sometimes HDFS clusters are firewalled and in a different subnet, requiring an intermediary host to facilitate the communication.
 There are also several ways you might need to authenticate, and there are some cases where you even need to authenticate different ways simultaneously.
 LVFS handles all the common paths encountered in a large corporate environment.